Syria, Turkey, Russia and the Kurds: the struggle for Afrin

 However the existence of these disagreements should not obscure the fact that on all major issues the Russians and the Syrians work together with each other, and that they are pursuing a common objective in Syria, which is the restoration of the Syrian government’s authority over the whole of Syria’s territory.

 Given the presence of US and Turkish troops on Syrian territory, achieving that objective requires considerable diplomatic manoeuvring and finesse if an uncontrolled escalation of the conflict is to be avoided.
 However that flexibility in achieving that objective should not cause confusion about what that objective is.
 It is a major error to misconstrue tactical moves that the Russians and the Syrians must from time to time make as signs that they are giving up on their joint objective.
-On the contrary they are steps taken to achieving it.
+On the contrary they are steps towards achieving it.

 Once all these points are understood it becomes possible to decipher the recent moves in the Afrin conflict correctly.